0x98364/OptimizedScanner/README.md

 # OptimizedScanner

-Bash tool designed to optimize and order the results of a big network scan.
+Bash tool designed to optimize and order the results of a network scan.

 ### Prerequisites

-This tool need nmap and masscan instaled on the system
+This tool needs nmap and masscan instaled on the system, responder tool its optional for SMB tests.

 ### Run